MattReibach/SL-Endpoint-Test/README.md

 ##Usage##
 Download or clone the repository, then open a command line or terminal and navigate to the repository folder.
 Install the required dependencies with the `npm install` command.
 Once the dependencies are installed, you can start the application using the `npm start` or alternately `electron .` in the command line.

+To use the application, enter the URL you are trying to test.
+The application can be used to test an endpoint that is being run locally, or one that has been already deployed.
+Before running the test, please ensure that there is nothing preventing a connection from your local environment to your endpoint URL, such as a firewall.

+Additional options include the type of notification to test and the number of test notifications to send.
+Once you have filled in the required fields, you can launch the test by clicking the "POST" button.
+When this is finished, you can view the results in a separate window by clicking the "View Results" button.

 ##License##
 The MIT License (MIT)